awsdocs/aws-security-hub-user-guide/doc_source/control-finding-resource-details.md

 If the control is based on an AWS Config rule, then you might also want to view the details for the AWS Config rule\.
 The AWS Config rule information can help you to get a better understanding why a check passed or failed\.

 If you have permission to view the AWS Config rule for the control, then the finding list provides a link to the AWS Config rule in AWS Config\.

+Security Hub displays a message to notify you if the resource is in a different account\.

 **To navigate to the AWS Config rule**